 9. Personalized Settings:

-You can set the Colorful code, Colorful QR code, rainbow code and personalized barcode.
+You can set the Colorful code, Colorful QR code, rainbow code, and personalized barcode.

 9.1.
 Data format in the data source: Data content, color code (a comma must be added between the data content and the color code).

-Enter the numeric color code using the numbers 09 in the “Color Set” of the “Shape Property” to adjust the color.
+Enter the numeric color code using the numbers 0–9 in the “Color Set” of the “Shape Property” to adjust the color.

 Example: Field 1 is the data content to be added, Field 2 is the color code.
 Note: Add the numeric color code in accordance with the number of colors to be set for the edited object.